 Based on the empirical test above, audit opinion partially has an effect on report lag but the firm size and tenure have no significant effect.
-The limitation of this study is that it only used manufacturing companies with basic and chemical industry listed on the Indonesia Stock Exchange in 2019-2020, hence the samples are relatively small.
-Therefore, future studies can use several types of industries, as well as examine the effect of audit committee and company profitability on report lag
+The limi 21 on of this study is that it only used manufacturing companies with basic and chemical industry listed on the Indonesia Stock Exchange in 2019-2020, hence the samples are relatively small.
+Therefore, future studies can use several 33 es of industries, as well as examine the effect of audit committee and company profitability on report lag